kevinCarson/Coyote_Use_JEMS_2025/README.md

 ## R Scripts
 - MMP_Processing_062625.R
-  - This file extracts the data.
+  - This R script takes the raw MMP files, cleans the variables, and generates the post-processing dataset.
 - ..R
   - This file estimates the inferential models.